RubyRedOwl08/defi-trading-bot/README.md

 ## Introduction

-This is simple project bot for swap cryptocurrency on decentralized exchange on binance smart chain
+This is the bot project for trading cryptocurrency on decentralized exchange on bsc chain

-You can read my article for reason [Aricle](https://)
+Here is the article of why I set this up and steps of how to use it.
+[Article](https://)

+## Stack architecture

+I use NestJs framework for the Node.js server to connect to the BSC chain by liberry nestjs-ethers and manage wallet private key by aws kms.
+You can use it easily by using the private key of the server directly (but I don’t recommend this way.)
+Please use PostgreSQL for collecting data, and use WardenSwap SDK for getting the token price while WardenSwap router contract for swapping token.

+For the process of setting up AWS CLI, AWS KMS, PostgreSQL, I’ll not explain here.

 ## Prerequisites